eonk/CrimeSciData/docs/04-carpentry.md

 Later this term we will cover forms of analysis (e.g., multiple regression) in which you have to work with multiple variables at the same time.
 This form of analysis require you to have information for all the cases and all the variables.
 Every case for which there is not information in one of the variables in your analysis is automatically excluded from such analysis.
 So the actual sample size you use when using these techniques is the sample size for which you have full information.
 In our example your sample size (when you do multiple regression analysis or any multivariate analysis) will be 20184 rather than 27818.

-This being the case it makes sense to exclude from your data all cases that have some missing information in the variables you will be using in your analisis.
+This being the case it makes sense to exclude from your data all cases that have some missing information in the variables you will be using in your analysis.
 For this you can use the `na.omit` function.
 We create a new object (I name it "full_df", you can call it whatever) and put inside it the outcome of running `na.omit` in our original sample ("df_f").

 ```r